saishyam43-oss/Global_Electronics_Sales_Dashboard/README.md

 This project consolidates five years of fragmented retail data into a single decision system to identify decline drivers and guide recovery strategy.

+**How to Read This Project (2 minutes)**

+ - If you’re short on time: read Executive Snapshot + Act Summaries

+ - If you want depth: jump to any Act using the navigation table

+ - Dashboards are designed for interactive exploration, screenshots are for context

 ---

 # 1. Client Background & Project Context